Entropy of a quantum channel: Introduction

 The remainder of our paper contains arguments advocating for this definition of a channel's entropy.
 In the next section, we show that it satisfies the three basic axioms, put forward in \cite{G18}, for any function to be called an entropy function for a quantum channel, including non-decrease under the action of a random unitary superchannel, additivity, and normalization.
 After that, we provide several alternate representations for the entropy of a channel, the most significant of which is the completely bounded entropy of \cite{DJKR06}.
-From there, we define the $\alpha$-R\'{e}nyi entropy of a channel, prove that it satisfies the basic axioms for certain values of the R\'{e}nyi parameter$~\alpha$, and provide alternate representations for it.
-In Section~\ref{sec:min-ent-ch}, we define the min-entropy of a channel, establish that it satisfies the basic axioms, and provide alternate representations for it.
-In Section~\ref{sec:AEP}, we define the smoothed min-entropy of a channel, and then we prove an asymptotic equipartition property, which relates the smoothed min-entropy of a channel to its entropy.
-Section~\ref{sec:q-ch-merge} delivers an operational interpretation of a channel's entropy in terms of an information-theoretic task that we call quantum channel merging, which generalizes the well known task of quantum state merging \cite{HOW05,HOW07}.
+Section~\ref{sec:q-ch-merge} delivers an operational interpretation of a channel's entropy in terms of an information-theoretic task that we call quantum channel merging, which is a dynamical counterpart of the well known task of quantum state merging \cite{HOW05,HOW07}.
 We calculate channel entropies for several example channels in Section~\ref{sec:examples}, which include erasure, dephasing, depolarizing, and Werner--Holevo channels.
 In the same section, we introduce the energy-constrained and unconstrained entropies of a quantum channel and calculate them for thermal, amplifier, and additive-noise bosonic Gaussian channels.
+In Section~\ref{sec:renyi-ent-ch}, we define the $\alpha$-R\'{e}nyi entropy of a channel, prove that it satisfies the basic axioms for certain values of the R\'{e}nyi parameter$~\alpha$, and provide alternate representations for it.
+In Section~\ref{sec:min-ent-ch}, we define the min-entropy of a channel, establish that it satisfies the basic axioms, and provide alternate representations for it.
+In Section~\ref{sec:AEP} , we define the smoothed min-entropy of a channel, and then we prove an asymptotic equipartition property, which relates the smoothed min-entropy of a channel to its entropy.
 In Section~\ref{sec:other-ents}, we discuss other entropies of a channel, noting that several of them collapse to the (von Neumann) entropy of a channel.
 We finally conclude in Section~\ref{sec:concl} with a summary and some open questions.

 \textit{Note on related work}---After completing the results in our related preprint \cite{GW18}, we noticed \cite[Eq.~(6)]{Yuan2018}, in which Yuan proposed to define the entropy of a quantum channel in the same way as we have proposed in Definition~\ref{def:entropy-channel}.
 Yuan's work is now published as \cite{PhysRevA.99.032317}.